 - Clinical trial registration: Required

-- Studies on minors: Age is determined at the state level
+- Studies on minors: The state determines age.

 - Export of specimens: Allowed